davidthings/mocad/README.md

 ![](doc/images/actobotics_bevel_gear_mechanism.png)

-In **Mocad**, Parts can be made in a variety of different styles, but what they share in common is that they also describe various positions of interest.
+In **Mocad**, Parts can be made in a variety of different styles, but what they share in common is that they also describe points of interest - locations and orientations - called **Positions**.

 ![](doc/images/actobotics_clamp_hub.png)

-These **Positions** can be manipulated, to connect parts together and to perform other calculations.
+These **Positions** can be manipulated, used to connect parts together and to perform other calculations.

 ## Audience